altruios/namshubettulpa/public/namshubettuple/confrontation.md

 'K::It was earlier... no, it was yesterday morning' 'K::How long have I been awake'
-~Felix was just asking a question, and putting a memory of the thief's face in their brain~ ~It wasn't mind control~
+~Felix was just asking a question, and putting a memory of the thief's face in their brain~ ~A memory extracted from Felix - then encoded into his phone, and finally implanted into another brain~ ~It wasn't mind control~
 'K::Or so he tells me'
 ~Kent silently fumed~
 'K::I had nothing better, it was this or blind searching' *The 10th person pointed down the street*
+'K::brain hacking - is a good word for this'
 *Felix turned to Kent and gestured with his head to hurry up* ~It went on like that, about one in ten would have seen him, pointing to where they last saw him go~ 'K::How far can he go, he has a shopping cart'